talorlik/INTPolybotServiceAWS/README.md

 > [!NOTE]
 > A full explanation of the Terraform deployment of the infra described below can be read here [Terraform](#terraform)

-1. A `VPC`, `talo-vpc`, containing two Public Subnets, `talo-public-subnet` and `talo-public-subnet-2` in `us-east-1a` and `us-east-1b` `Availability Zones (AZ)` respectively.
+1. A `VPC` in `us-east-1` or `us-east-2`, containing two Public Subnets, in `us-east-1a` and `us-east-1b` or `us-east-2a` and `us-east-2b` `Availability Zones (AZ)` respectively.
-2. The services deployed within these subnets communicate to the world via an `Internet Gateway`, `talo-igw`, which is attached on the VPC.
+2. The services deployed within these subnets communicate to the world via an `Internet Gateway`, which is attached on the VPC.
-3. The `Polybot` service runs as a `Docker` container on two `EC2` machines (`t3.micro`), `talo-ec2-polybot-1` and `talo-ec2-polybot-2` respectively (1 in each AZ), behind an `Application Load Balancer (ALB)`, `talo-alb`.
+3. The `Polybot` service runs as a `Docker` container on two `EC2` machines (`t3.micro`), 1 in each AZ, behind an `Application Load Balancer (ALB)`.
-    - I've created a sub-domain, `talo-polybot.int-devops.click` under the main `INT` domain and attached it to the ALB.
+    - I've created a sub-domain under the main `INT` domain `.int-devops.click` and attached it to the ALB.
     - I've created a <a href="https://core.telegram.org/bots/webhooks#a-self-signed-certificate" title="self-signed certificate" target="_blank">self-signed certificate</a> and attached it to my sub-domain for secure communication with the Telegram API.
 4. The `Yolo5` service runs as a `Docker` container, starting with a single `EC2` (`t3.medium`) which is instantiated via an `Auto Scaling Group (ASG)`.
-    - The ASG is configured to auto scale when the CPU reaches 20% utilization (for testing purposes)
+    - The ASG is configured to scale up when the CPU reaches 20% utilization **(for testing purposes)**
-    - The ASG makes use of a `Launch Template (LT)`, `talo-launch-template`, to create the EC2 machines.
+    - The ASG makes use of a `Launch Template (LT)`, to create the EC2 machines.
-      - The LT uses <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html" title="User Data" target="_blank">User Data</a> to automatically get the latest Docker image from the `ECR` repository `talo-docker-images` and then run the Yolo5 service.
+      - The LT uses <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html" title="User Data" target="_blank">User Data</a> to automatically install what is needed and get the latest Docker image from the `ECR` repository and then run the Yolo5 service.
       - The LT is configured to deploy the EC2s inside the above VPC and in the specified subnets.
-      - It also makes use of an existing `Key Pair`, `talo-key-pair` for SSH.
+      - It also makes use of an existing `Key Pair` which is created separately for SSH.
-      - It uses the same SG as the Polybot's EC2 machines (read below).
+      - It uses its own SG for the Yolo5's EC2 machines (read below).
-5. There is a `Security Group (SG)` for the ALB `talo-alb-sg` which restricts Inbound traffic to the <a href="https://core.telegram.org/bots/webhooks" title="CIDRs of Telegram servers" target="_blank">CIDRs of Telegram servers</a> on port 8443 only and Outbound to the Security Group of the EC2 machines on port 8443 as well.
+5. There is a `Security Group (SG)` for the ALB which restricts Inbound traffic to the <a href="https://core.telegram.org/bots/webhooks" title="CIDRs of Telegram servers" target="_blank">CIDRs of Telegram servers</a> on port 8443 only and Outbound to the Security Group of the Polybot's EC2 machines on port 8443 as well.
-6. The SG for the EC2s, `talo-public-sg` accepts Inbound traffic only from the ALB SG and Outbound to All.
+6. The SG for the Polybot's EC2s, accepts Inbound traffic only from the ALB SG and SSH and Outbound to All.
+7. The SG for the Yolo5's EC2s, accepts Inbound traffic only for SSH and Outbound to All.
-7. All EC2 machines have Public IP enabled for convenience only, for use with SSH.
+8. All EC2 machines have Public IP enabled for convenience only, for use with SSH.
-8. A `Secret Manager (SM)` which has two secrets in it: `talo/telegram/token` and `talo/sub-domain/certificate`.
+9. A `Secret Manager (SM)` which has two secrets in it:
+  - Telegram Token
+  - Sub-Domain Certificate
-9. There are two `SQS Queues`, `talo-sqs-identify` and `talo-sqs-results` with which each of the EC2s can put messages into and pull messages from.
+10. There are two `SQS Queues`, one for `identify` and one for `results` with which each of the EC2s can put messages into and pull messages from.
-10. A `DynamoDB`, `talo-prediction-results` into which the Image Object Detection results are written and read from.
+11. A `DynamoDB` Table, into which the Image Object Detection results are written and read from.
-11. An `S3 Bucket`, `talo-s3` which holds the images which are to be identified and then the resulted images.
+12. An `S3 Bucket`, which holds the images which are to be identified and then the resulted images.
-12. I've created an `IAM Role`, `talo-ec2-role` with an inline policy `talo-ec2-policy` which follows the `Least Privilege` principle and only grants the absolute necessary permissions to the EC2s.
+13. I've created an `IAM Role`, with an inline policy, which follows the `Least Privilege` principle and only grants the absolute necessary permissions to the EC2s.
     - For the Polybot the role is attached to the two machines
     - for the Yolo5 the role is part of the LT configuration and each machine that is created gets it.
-13. I created an `AMI` which is Ubuntu based and has everything I need already installed.
+14. I use the latest Ubuntu 24.04 `AMI`.
 I use this image for the creation of all the EC2s in this project.

 ![][architecture]